How to Apply

 Juris Doctor (JD) applicants are directed to take the Law School Admission Test (LSAT), a standardized examination designed to assess law school candidates' potential for success in legal study.

 Applicants who have not yet taken the LSAT are still encouraged to apply.
 For those without an LSAT score of at least 145 (including applicants who have not taken the LSAT at all), admission to the JD program may be granted if the applicant demonstrates other indicia of likely success.
-Any applicant who is accepted without an LSAT sore of 145 or higher must participate in Flex Academic Support classes.
+Any applicant who is accepted without an LSAT score of 145 or higher must participate in Flex Academic Support Classes.

 Transcripts